zendframework/zend-modulemanager/docs/book/module-manager.md

 ### DefaultListenerAggregate

-To address the most common use case of the module manager, ZF2 provides this default aggregate listener.
+To address the most common use case of the module manager, zend-modulemanager provides this default aggregate listener.
 In most cases, this will be the only listener you will need to attach to use the module manager, as it will take care of properly attaching the requisite listeners (those listed below) for the module system to function properly.

-### AutoloaderListener

-This listener checks each module to see if it has implemented `Zend\ModuleManager\Feature\AutoloaderProviderInterface` or defined the `getAutoloaderConfig()` method.
-If so, it calls the `getAutoloaderConfig()` method on the module class and passes the returned array to `Zend\Loader\AutoloaderFactory`.

 ### ModuleDependencyCheckerListener